openai/spinningup/docs/spinningup/rl_intro.rst

         a = \mu_{\theta}(s) + \sigma_{\theta}(s) \odot z,

     where :math:`\odot` denotes the elementwise product of two vectors.
-Standard frameworks have built-in ways to compute the noise vectors, such as `tf.random_normal`_.
-Alternatively, you can just provide the mean and standard deviation directly to a `tf.distributions.Normal`_ object and use that to sample.
+Standard frameworks have built-in ways to generate the noise vectors, such as `torch.normal`_ or `tf.random_normal`_.
+Alternatively, you can build distribution objects, eg through `torch.distributions.Normal`_ or `tf.distributions.Normal`_, and use them to generate samples.
+(The advantage of the latter approach is that those objects can also calculate log-likelihoods for you.)

     **Log-Likelihood.** The log-likelihood of a :math:`k` -dimensional action :math:`a`, for a diagonal Gaussian with mean :math:`\mu = \mu_{\theta}(s)` and standard deviation :math:`\sigma = \sigma_{\theta}(s)`, is given by